togliu/mathmyday-lib/README.md

 * Extension functions for `kotlin.Int`, `kotlin.Long`, `kotlin.Float`, `kotlin.Double`, `java.math.BigInteger` and
   `java.math.BigDecimal`
 * Operators for numbers, vectors and matrices
+* Primary and secondary constructors
+* Default arguments
+* when expressions
+* Computed and delegated properties
 * [Kotest](https://kotest.io/) DSL and matchers are used for tests

 ## Usage